1hubert/animeplanet-to-animeheaven/README.md

-# AnimePlanet to AniWave
+# AnimePlanet to AnimeHeaven
-A browser extension that inserts a 'Search this anime on AniWave' button into AnimePlanet's card elements upon mouseover.
+A browser extension that inserts a 'Search this anime on AnimeHeaven' button into AnimePlanet's card elements upon mouseover.

 ## How it Looks
 ![](showcase.gif)